 Okay, so what is intersectionality and how can I be intersectional?

-Intersectionality is a term used to show how different aspects of people’s identities such as; race, gender, class, sexual orientation, religion, ability, age, language, culture, (the list could go on) do not and cannot exist separately.
+Intersectionality reflects how different aspects of people’s identities such as; race, gender, class, sexual orientation, religion, ability, age, language, culture, (the list could go on) do not and cannot exist separately.

 When we’re talking about LGBTQ+ issues, this is so important.
 The LGBTQ+ movement often over-represents white people.
 Now, this isn’t to say white people don’t have a space, because they do.